Autolab350/Selenium-Crawler/README.md

-# Selenium Crawler - Web Scraping & Automation
+# Universal Web Scraper - Master Key for Web Data Extraction

-Intelligent web scraping framework for automated data extraction from dynamic websites.
-Built for trading platforms like Polymarket, HexTrade, and TopStep.
+A generalized, intelligent web scraping engine that works on **ANY website**.
+Extract meaningful data from news articles, e-commerce sites, forums, documentation, social media, and more using browser automation, AI integration, and smart extraction.

+**Previous Version:** Legacy trading platform-specific scrapers (Polymarket, HexTrade, TopStep) now unified into a universal engine.

 ## 🚀 Quick Start